TIVerse/pyveda/docs/index.md

 ## License

-PyVeda is released under the MIT License.
+VedaRT is released under the MIT License.
 See [LICENSE](../LICENSE) for details.

 ## Changelog